DOCTOR: A Simple Method for Detecting Misclassification Errors: Experimental Results

 \textbf{\textsc{Doctor}: comparison between $\normalfont\textit{D}_\alpha$ and $\normalfont\textit{D}_\beta$.} We compare the discriminators $\textit{D}_\alpha$ and $\textit{D}_\beta$ introduced in~\eqref{eq:d_alpha} to show how the AUROCs for CIFAR10, CIFAR100, TinyImageNet and SVHN change when varying the parameters $T$ and $\epsilon$.
 It is observed that $D_\alpha$ is less sensitive to the selection of $T$: for all the datasets, $D_\alpha$ outperforms $D_\beta$ achieving the best AUROCs by setting $T=1$.
-Contrary to $D_\alpha$, $D_\beta$ is more sensitive to the value selected for $T$ in the sense that small changes may result in very different values for the measured AUROCs.
-For space reason we refer to Supplementary material (\Cref{appendix:alpha_beta}) for the plots.
-In contrast to what has been noted with temperature scaling, the perturbation magnitude $\epsilon$ has the same effect on both $D_\alpha$ and $D_\beta$: in all datasets we noticed that the best results are obtained for the same epsilon values of $D_\alpha$ and $D_\beta$.
+Contrary to $D_\alpha$, $D_\beta$ is more sensitive to the value selected for $T$ in the sense that small changes may result in very different values for the measured AUROCs (cf.~\Cref{appendix:alpha_beta}).
+In contrast, the best results are obtained for the same epsilon values of $D_\alpha$ and $D_\beta$ across all the datasets.

 \textbf{Comparison in TBB}.
 We compare \textsc{Doctor} with MHLNB (without input pre-processing and with the softmax output in place of the logits) and SR. It is worth to emphasize that $D_\alpha$ does not coincide (in general) with SR since the former consists in the sum of squared values of all probabilities involved in the softmax.
-To complete the comparison, we include the results for both methods in~\cref{tab:best_aurocs} .
+To complete the comparison, we include the results for both methods in~\Cref{tab:best_aurocs}.